mabihan/saas-keycloak/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The JVM level was changed from '14' to '11', review the [JDK Version Range](https://github.com/spring-projects/spring-framework/wiki/Spring-Framework-Versions#jdk-version-range) on the wiki for more details.
+* The JVM level was changed to '14'.
-* The original package name 'com.example.register.register-work-hour' is invalid and this project uses 'com.example.register.registerworkhour' instead.
+* The original package name 'com.example.demo.demo-multi-tenant-schema' is invalid and this project uses 'com.example.demo.registerworkhour' instead.

 # Getting Started